How to change or amend a filed return

 - automatic encryption of your information

-To learn more about our free e-file options, see E-file your return for free.
+To learn about our free e-file options, see Free File your income tax return.

 When you need to amend your return